-- 1. The allowable uses and accessory uses in the Town Center District are contained in Section 3.0, Use Regulations.
-The following clarifications and exceptions are made with respect to the Town Center District sub-districts only: - a.
-Use A6, a Garage with more than 4 motor vehicle spaces, is permitted in the Bay Road Mixed-Use, and Willow Street Mixed-Use sub-districts provided it is: - (i) Accessory to a Multi-Family Dwelling or Mixed-Use Development, and; - (ii) Located below grade or at grade beneath the primary Building massing and not within a stand-alone structure. - b.
+- The allowable uses and accessory uses in the Town Center District are contained in Section 3.0, Use Regulations.
+The following restrictions apply to the Town Center District subdistricts specified below only: - a.
+Use A6, a Garage with more than four motor vehicle spaces, is permitted in the Bay Road Mixed-Use, and Willow Street Mixed-Use sub-districts provided it is: - (i) Accessory to a Multi-Family Dwelling or Mixed-Use Development, and; - (ii) Located below grade or at grade beneath the primary Building massing and not within a stand-alone structure. - b.
 Use D21, Mixed-Use Development, is allowed in the Depot Square sub-district provided that all of the following criteria are met:

-- (i) The ground floor area associated with the residential use are limited to entry areas, lobbies, mailrooms, amenities and vertical circulation elements such as stairs and elevators, - (ii) The residential ground floor uses occupy a minimum of 10% of the primary Building frontage, or 10 feet., whichever is greater, and - (iii) The ground floor non-residential uses are a minimum of 20 feet. deep.
+- (i) The ground floor area associated with the residential use shall be limited to entry areas, lobbies, mailrooms, and associated amenities and accessways serving residents, and vertical circulation elements such as stairs and elevators.
+All other ground floor uses shall be reserved for complimentary commercial uses; - (ii) The residential ground floor uses occupy a minimum of 10% of the primary Building frontage, or 10 feet., whichever is greater; and - (iii) The ground floor non-residential uses are a minimum of 20 feet deep.